 The 2050 RTP was adopted by the RTC Board on March 19, 2020.
-This task will include maintenance and any necessary amendments to the 2050 RTP until work on the 2055 RTP is initiated.
-It is anticipated that this will begin toward the end of the two-year program.
+This task will include development of an update to the RTP and will use tools such as scenario planning to inform project and policy decisions.
+It is anticipated that the updated RTP will be adopted toward the end of the two-year program.
+As part of the update, an Equity Analysis/Strategy to identify approaches to engaging and supporting underserved communities with transportation investments will be included.